 Speeds have worsened recently

 Since 2017, Proton VPN has been one of the most popular and trusted VPNs on the market.
-It was created and is still run by Proton AG, the Swiss-based company behind other popular privacy and security services like Proton Mail and Proton Drive.
+It was created and is still run by Proton AG, a Swiss-based company behind other popular privacy and security services like Proton Mail and Proton Drive.

 We calculated this rating by examining the VPN's logging policy, jurisdiction, ownership, and privacy features.
 We also evaluated its history of handling user data and responding to legal requests.